Momijiichigo/tinymist/crates/tinymist-wasm/README.md

 ## Features

 - Syntax highlighting for Typst files
-- Autocompletion
+- Autocompletion for Typst syntax and commands
-- Hover information
+- Hover information for Typst elements
+- Document symbols
 - More features coming soon!

 ## Installation